Saturday, 6 August 2016

 One cathedral to survive the Soviet era

-In Irkutsk we paused our trans-Siberian journey for a couple of days so we could explore the city and the nearby Lake Baikal which holds a quarter of the world's fresh water.
+In Irkutsk we paused our Trans-Siberian journey for a couple of days so we could explore the city and the nearby Lake Baikal which holds a quarter of the world's fresh water.
 It is enormous!
-During our time in Irkutsk we learnt a little about the region's, and in fact Siberia's, history from early and more more recent tribal pagan times through the introduction of Christianity in 17th century, the Soviet period in the 20th century and finally to the present time of renewal.
-We walked through one of the villages on the banks of Lake Baikal, took a chair lift to a high vantage point to peer into the distance trying to see the distant shores - we couldn't, but we got the chance to sit on a rocky spire when once the villagers sent people accused of a crime to spend the night exposed to the elements.
-If they were alive in the morning they were deemed innocent!
+During our time in Irkutsk we learnt a little about the region's, and in fact Siberia's, history from early and more recent tribal/pagan times through to the introduction of Christianity in the 17th century, the Soviet period in the 20th century and finally to the present time of renewal.

 Two days of walking and our feet were very happy to mount the steps of the train for the next leg of the train journey west to Moscow 4 days away.

-The scenery was beautiful - forests of conifers, birch, beech, willow, poplars, wild flowers of all descriptions including hollyhocks, wild roses, lupin, lilacs.
+The scenery was beautiful - forests of conifers, birch, beech, willow, poplars, wildflowers of all descriptions including hollyhocks, wild roses, lupin, lilacs.
 And the colours - white and all shades of pink, purple, mauve, blue, yellow!

-Charging batteries for our various devices was a bit of a challenge, but we found a 220W outlet in the dinning car and sat over a glass or two of wine whiling away the time as our various things recharged.
+Charging batteries for our various devices was a bit of a challenge, but we found a 220W outlet in the dining car and sat over a glass or two of wine whiling away the time as our various things recharged.
 Oh, that life could always be as complicated as that!!

-Bogey tappers! testing for cracks
+Bogey tappers!
+Testing for cracks

 I am writing this from Gudauri a ski resort nestled in the very heart of the Greater Caucasus mountains but that will have to wait until later.
 We still have Moscow and Armenia to explore.

-Thursday, 16 June 2016
+Wednesday, 8 June 2016

-June 7-8 2016 Kunashi, bears and sad farewells
+June 7-8 Kunashi, bears and sad farewells

 This is nigh on the perfect volcano - a cone within a cone.